boneskull/shtshow/README.md

 I'm using a [Wemos D1 Mini] and a [SHT30 Shield].
 Any ESP8266 and any SHT3x *should* work.

+You probably want to be using a [dual base](https://www.wemos.cc/product/dual-base.html) to avoid heat interference from the ESP8266 itself.

 > *Note*: Wemos' SHT30 has a I2C address of `0x45`, whereas the factory setting is `0x44`.
 If you have the shield and need to use `0x45`, solder these two pads together:

 > ![where to solder](https://cldup.com/hil-dIXkE5.png)